Have the best Denver defense attorneys fighting for you

 I’ve never been arrested before – what happens now?

 The best Colorado’s Premier Law Firm attorneys will explain to you that your lack of prior criminal records is not a sole basis to drop your current DUI case or even receive a better plea deal.
 But most certainly, it is much better to have a clean record, because those who have been arrested before, particularly those with prior DUI convictions, are normally exposed to substantially increased penalties.

 There are mandatory jail sentences for second offenses more intensive therapy and treatment, much longer license suspensions, and longer probationary periods.
 Depending on the facts of the case, an individual with a first DUI offense and no aggravating factors face less significant consequences than those with prior convictions.

 No matter what type of work you do, a criminal record can affect you in multiple ways outside of the courtroom.
-For example, drug offenses can prevent you from obtaining federal financial aid for school.
+For example, drug related offenses can prevent you from obtaining federal financial aid for school.
 Having a chid abuse charge cab prohibit you from working in the nursing or caretaking fields.
 Major traffic offenses, including DUIs, may result in the loss of your CDL license.
-Having an experienced Denver criminal defense attorney is essential to mitigate and reduce both your criminal exposure and the unintended consequences that a conviction may have on your life outside of the legal system.
+Having a Denver criminal defense attorney with relevant experience is essential to mitigate and reduce both your criminal exposure and the unintended consequences that a conviction may have on your life outside of the legal system.